My Mind Is a Mountain

-"My Mind Is a Mountain" (stylized in all lowercase) is a song by the American alternative metal band Deftones, released on July 10, 2025, as the lead single from their tenth studio album, Private Music.
+"My Mind Is a Mountain" (stylized in all lowercase) is a song by the American alternative metal band Deftones, released on July 10, 2025, as the lead single from their tenth album, Private Music.
 Marking their first new material in five years, the song was promoted with teasers on social media before premiering on Apple Music.
 It combines heavy guitar riffs with ambient textures and has been noted for drawing from multiple eras of the band's sound, including elements of shoegaze, industrial, and alternative metal.
 Produced by Nick Raskulinecz, the track features dynamic shifts in tone and intensity, with vocals ranging from melodic to distorted.

-"My Mind Is a Mountain" peaked at number two on the US Bubbling Under Hot 100, Deftones' closest approach to the Billboard Hot 100 to date.
-Internationally, it reached number 88 on the UK singles chart and number eight on the UK Rock & Metal chart.
+"My Mind Is a Mountain" peaked at number 2 on the US Bubbling Under Hot 100, Deftones' closest approach to the Billboard Hot 100 to date.
+Internationally, it reached number 88 on the UK singles chart and number 8 on the UK Rock & Metal chart.
 The song received generally positive reviews from critics, who praised its production and familiarity, though some noted a lack of innovation.
 A performance-based music video accompanied the release, depicting the band in a darkened space with stark lighting and growing flashes of color.

 Composition

-"My Mind Is a Mountain" combines elements from across Deftones' discography, incorporating the heavy, down-tuned guitar work of Adrenaline (1995) and Around the Fur (1997) with ambient and industrial textures reminiscent of Koi No Yokan (2012) and Gore (2016).
+"My Mind Is a Mountain" combines elements from across Deftones' discography, incorporating heavy, down-tuned guitars with ambient and industrial textures reminiscent of Koi No Yokan (2012) and Gore (2016).
 The song opens with immediate drop-tuned riffs and forceful percussion, maintaining a high level of energy throughout its brief runtime.
 The arrangement moves between aggressive metal passages and more spacious, atmospheric sections, with layered white noise and shoegaze textures adding to its density.
 The lead vocalist Chino Moreno's vocals alternate between melodic choruses and distorted wails, with the chorus placing greater emphasis on tonal delivery than lyrical clarity.
-Elijah Pareño of Rolling Stone Philippines compared the track's use of noise and contrast to Moreno's side project Crosses, suggesting that elements of the two "sonic worlds" appear to overlap.
+Elijah Pareño of Rolling Stone Philippines opined that the track's noise rock elements overlap with Moreno's side project Crosses.
 The production by Nick Raskulinecz has been noted for its modern, polished sound, and the interplay between alternative metal heaviness and shoegazy ambience reflects the band's ongoing fusion of genre influences.
 Billboard's Jason Lipshutz described the song as a "pummeling" entry in the band's catalog, with its quickened tempo and immediate harmonies recalling some of their earlier work.